Roman Abramovich 'banned' from living in Britain

 It is also reported that immigration officials have clear instructions not to allow Abramovich to base himself in the UK.

-Labour MP Chris Bryant also told the House of Commons that a UK Home Office document identified Abramovich as having links to the Russian state.
+Labour MP Chris Bryant also told the House of Commons that a UK Home Office document identified Abramovich as having links to the Russian state, raising questions over his ownership of Chelsea.

 Bryant said: “That is nearly three years ago and yet remarkably little has been done in relation.
 Surely Mr Abramovich should no longer be able to own a football club in this country?”